wttat/af2-batch-cdk/README.md

 ```
 npm install -g aws-cdk@1.152.0
 ```
-9. If never run cdk before in this region, use below code to init, do change the ACCOUNT_ID to your own:
+1. If never run cdk before in this region, use below code to init cdk:
 ```
 cdk bootstrap aws://${ACCOUNTID}/${REGION}
 ```